 The trail we took to Rainbow Falls had some areas where the old granite outcrops of the Canadian Shield were in full view.
 We also observed some rock/stone formations in some areas.

 Caddy Lake is a great spot for fishing, boating and kayaking.

 There are man-made rock tunnels that connect Caddy Lake to South Cross Lake and North Cross Lake, making for some exciting paddling on a beautiful lake.

 We did not have enough time in the day to do anything here.

-If you plan on spending some time in the Whiteshell Provincial Park, you can rent a cabin at the Caddy Lake Resort or one of the B&B’s in the area.
+If you spend some time in the Whiteshell Provincial Park, you can rent a cabin at the Caddy Lake Resort or one of the B&Bs in the area.
 There is also a campground close to the lake.